-Step 2: For $25 you get a Library Card, which gives you unlimited access to check out any of the saddles in our loaning library.
+Step 2: For a Downpayment of $25 you get a Library Card, which gives you unlimited access to check out any of the saddles in our loaning library.
 For each saddle you check out you get one week* try it out on your bike.
 If you decide to purchase one of the saddles you've tried, your $25 goes straight towards the price of the saddle.

 Step 3: Take the saddle home with you.
 Go on a typical ride.
 Then go on another one.
 Maybe one more for good measure.
 How does it feel?
 Decide if it's the saddle of your dreams.

 Step 4: Dream saddle?
 Bring the test saddle back in and we'll trade it out for a brand new one.
 Not a love match?
 We'll get you set up with different saddles for you to take home and try out until you find your saddle soulmate.

 We aim to have diverse line-up of saddles in stock to accommodate many types of bodies and riding styles, with an especially extensive collection of saddles that are designed to fit women's bodies.
 See below for a list of what we currently have on hand.
 We are regularly adding new saddles into our library so let us know if there are any saddles we don't have that you're curious to try out.

 - * = Best seller